SteveBarnegren/TweenKit/README.md

 ### Grouping actions

-Using `Group`, several animations can be run at once.
+Using an `ActionGroup`, several animations can be run at once.
 For instance, we can change a view's frame and it's background color:

 ```
 // Create a move action